Home Improvement Projects – DIY or Contractor?

 - By appliances off season, when last seasons appliances are still stylish but offered at a reduced cost for the new arrivals

 - Cut out the middle man, and go direct for small items like faucets, countertops, sinks, and hardware

 - Partner with a kitchen cabinet company who provides free design, planning and measurements – just make sure they are NKBA certified so there are no costly mistakes to fix because of errors

 - Buy direct from the wood floor manufacturer versus through a traditional retailer

-Before you start making purchases verify with your subcontractor what items were included in their estimate to ensure you don't get stuck with unncessary expenses.
+Before you start making purchases verify with your subcontractor what items were included in their estimate to ensure you don’t get stuck with unnecessary expenses.

-Once your project is complete you need to determine if a final inspectiong is required.
+Once your project is complete you need to determine if a final inspection is required.